What is an LEP?

-Here the Sturry LEP is part of the Anglican Deanery of Canterbury, Diocese of Canterbury, and at the same time is part of the North-East Kent Methodist Circuit and the London South-East District of the Methodist Church.
+Here the Sturry LEP is part of the Anglican Deanery of Canterbury, Diocese of Canterbury, and at the same time is part of the Canterbury and East Kent Methodist Circuit and the London South-East District of the Methodist Church.

 At Sturry, the regular church services use either the Methodist forms of service or the Church of England forms of service.

-We have one Church Council covering both denominations; we are full members of the Anglican Deanery and the Methodist circuit; our Rector is both ordained within the Anglican and Methodist traditions.
+We have one Church Council covering both denominations; we are full members of the Anglican Deanery and the Methodist circuit.

 Baptism, marriage and funerals are led by ministers of both traditions, and congregation members who are confirmed at Sturry become both fully Anglican and fully Methodist – or, for the sake of simplicity, a follower of Jesus.

 Discussions about merging the Church of England and the Methodist Church of Great Britain began in the early 1960’s, but after plans were abandoned in 1965 for a national merger, local plans sprang up instead.
 On 15th April 1964, the church council ‘welcomed and [were] excited by the proposals’.
 A formal agreement for sharing buildings, worship and ministry was concluded on 18th September 1970.